circleci/circleci-docs/jekyll/_cci2/oom.md

 ### `_JAVA_OPTIONS`

-This Java environment variable takes precedence over all others.
+This environment variable takes precedence over all others.
 It is read directly by the JVM and overwrites all other Java environment variables, including command-line arguments.